ambossIconambossIcon

 • Incidence: rare, accounts for 0.05% of all head and neck tumors

-• Sex: occurs exclusively in males
+• Sex: occurs exclusively in male individuals

 • Age: 10–20 years